 A common misconception about sites like Priceline and Hotels.com is that they are “discount” sites.
 This actually isn’t true, due to contracts called price parity agreements.

 Nearly all hotel companies have rate parity clauses in their agreements with third parties who sell rooms on their behalf like Travelocity, Orbitz, etc. These clauses say that each party agrees not to publicly sell a lower price than the other—forcing the online travel agency (OTA) to sell the same rate as the hotel.
-This is the reason that every OTA claims that they have the “best” price: because it’s the same price as the other best price.
+This is the reason that every OTA claims they have the “best” price: because it’s the same price as the other best price.

 It’s confusing, right?
 Technically, saying they have the best rate isn’t a lie or illegal, but it’s one of many OTA sales gimmicks that can confuse the customer.